chinhdo/txFileManager/README.md

 * WriteAllBytes
 * WriteAllText

-This started out as a [blog post](http://www.chinhdo.com/20080825/transactional-file-manager/).

 Feedback is welcome.
 Also if you have any suggestions for enhancements or bug reports please use the discussions area.
 Better yet, join this project and contribute yourself.

 This library is available as a [NuGet](https://www.nuget.org/packages/TxFileManager) package.

+This started out as a [blog post](http://www.chinhdo.com/20080825/transactional-file-manager/).
+It was hosted on [CodePlex](https://archive.codeplex.com/?p=transactionalfilemgr) and migrated to GitHub in 3/2020.

 # Frequently Ased Questions
 ## How do I run tests?